Sequeira12/Sequeira12/README.md

 <p> 𝗔𝗯𝗼𝘂𝘁 𝗠𝗲: <p>
 <p> My name is Bruno Sequeira and I live in Lamego, Viseu, Portugal.
   I am currently studying Informatics Engineering at Coimbra University.
   There I learned C, Java, Python and Matlab.
-I took some courses on Javascript, Html.  </p>
+I took some courses on Javascript, Html and Django.  </p>
 </div>